 Last year, it was claimed before the Bombay High Court that the trailers of The State v.
 Jolly LL.B 2 projected the Indian Judiciary and the Indian Legal System in a derogatory manner.
-The Court found there was a prima facie case of Contempt of Court.
-It constituted a three-member committee (out of which two members were lawyers) to watch the film, and submit their report.
+The Court found there was a prima facie case of contempt.
+It constituted a Three-Member Committee, out of which Two Members were Lawyers, to watch the film and submit their report.

-It is of curiosity, Senior Advocate, Mr. Sanjay R. Hegde argued that Aiyaary has projected the Petitioner Society in an unacceptable manner, that is likely to have some impact on the litigations which are pending apart from affecting the reputation of the members of the society; The members of the society have built a reputation which is very dear to their life and if the film is allowed to be released, the same shall destroy the established reputation and the posterity will remember the image projected in the film but not the real image which the members have; though freedom of speech and expression should not be curtailed, yet the Supreme Court, on certain occasions, has protected the image and reputation of the individuals by giving priority to the image of the person in society, like in Devidas Ramachandra Tujlapurkar.
+It is of curiosity, Senior Advocate, Mr. Sanjay R. Hegde argued that Aiyaary has projected the Petitioner Society in an unacceptable manner, that is likely to have some impact on the litigations which are pending apart from affecting the reputation of the Members of the Society.
+Supreme Court, on certain occasions, has protected the image and reputation of the individuals, like in Devidas Ramachandra Tujlapurkar.

 It has been said of Devidas before: “The vagueness and conceptual slippages rife throughout this Judgement leave it unclear how much of an impact it will have doctrinally… the Judgement is incorrect, productive of great public mischief, and ought to be overruled the first chance the Supreme Court gets.”